-Study designs to be included: All randomized controlled trials or cohort studies on the treatment of insomnia and anxiety in perimenopausal women with acupuncture and moxibustion will be included in this study.
+Study designs to be included: All randomized controlled trials on the treatment of insomnia and anxiety in perimenopausal women with acupuncture and moxibustion will be included in this study.

-Eligibility criteria: Inclusion criteria.1. the type of study must be a clinical observational type study or cohort study of a randomized controlled trial.
+Eligibility criteria: Inclusion criteria.1.
+The type of study must be a randomized controlled trial of clinical observation.
 2. Participants must be perimenopausal women with a clinical diagnosis of insomnia and depression.
 3. Patients without severe underlying cardiac, hepatic or renal disease.
-Exclusion criteria.1. literature with very small sample sizes had to be excluded.2.
-Patients underwent other relevant treatment prior to the intervention.
+Exclusion criteria.1. literature with very small sample sizes had to be excluded.
+2. Patients underwent other relevant treatment prior to the intervention.
 3. This study did not include systematic evaluation, review and animal experiments.
 4. literature with poor experimental design, erroneous data or unextractable data is not eligible for this study.

-Information sources: We will search for clinical observational pilot studies or cohort studies of acupuncture for insomnia, anxiety or depression included in PubMed, Cochrane Library, Embase, Web of science, China Knowledge Network (CNKI), Wanfang, VIP and China Biomedical Database (CBM), etc. The search period will be from the establishment of the database until November 2021.
+Information sources: We will search for clinical observational pilot studies of acupuncture for insomnia, anxiety or depression included in PubMed, Cochrane Library, Embase, Web of science, China Knowledge Network (CNKI), Wanfang, VIP and China Biomedical Database (CBM), etc. The search period will be from the establishment of the database until November 2021.